angulardart/site-angulardart/src/angular/guide/router/appendices.md

 Without that tag, the browser may not be able to load resources (images, css, scripts) when "deep linking" into the app.
-Bad things could happen when someone pastes an application link into the browser's address bar or clicks such a link in an email link.
+Bad things could happen when someone pastes an app link into the browser's address bar or clicks such a link in an email link.

 Some developers may not be able to add the `<base>` element, perhaps because they don't have